 The Group’s financial risk management is discussed in more detail in the notes to the financial statements.
 In summary:

 - The Group has receivables and payables denominated in foreign currencies viz US dollars, European and other Asian currencies.
-Foreign currency exposures arise mainly from the exchange rate movement of these foreign currencies against Singapore dollar, which is the Group's measurement currency.
+Foreign currency exposure arises mainly from the exchange rate movement of these foreign currencies against the Singapore dollar, which is the Group’s measurement currency.
 The Group utilises forward foreign currency contracts to hedge its exposure to specific currency risks relating to receivables and payables.
 The bulk of these forward foreign currency contracts are entered into to hedge any excess US dollars arising from the Offshore & Marine contracts based on the expected timing of receipts.
 The Group does not engage in foreign currency trading.

 - The Group hedges against price fluctuations arising on purchase of natural gas.
-Exposure is managed via fuel oil forward contracts, whereby the price of natural gas is indexed to a benchmark fuel price indices, High Sulphur Fuel Oil (HSFO) 180-CST and Dated Brent.
+Exposure is managed via fuel oil forward contracts, whereby the price of natural gas is indexed to benchmark fuel price indices, High Sulphur Fuel Oil (HSFO) 180-CST and Dated Brent.